Volvo EX30 review

 • -Big price jump to larger battery

-As for charging speeds, the smaller battery in the Single Motor has a maximum charging rate of 134kW, meaning a 10-80% top-up can take as little as 26 minutes.
+As for charging speeds, the smaller battery in the Single Motor has a maximum rate of 134kW, meaning a 10-80% top-up can take as little as 26 minutes.
 The bigger battery (in the Extended Range and Twin Motor) requires just two minutes more to complete the same 10-80% charge, assuming you can find a charger that supports its 153kW maximum rate.
-Either way, you'll be waiting less time than you would in a BYD Atto 3, Kona Electric or Niro EV.
+Either way, you'll be waiting less time than you would in a BYD Atto 3, a Kona Electric or a Niro EV.

-“Plus trim comes well equipped, but I was surprised it lacks the standard heat pump, panoramic glass roof and head-up display you’ll find in the equivalent Smart #1.” – Lawrence Cheung, New Car Editor
+“The Volvo EX30 in Plus trim comes well equipped, but I was surprised it lacks the standard heat pump, panoramic glass roof and head-up display you’ll find in the equivalent Smart #1.” – Lawrence Cheung, New Car Editor

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here

-Volvo EX30 interior infotainment
+Volvo EX30 infotainment touchscreen

 FAQs

-• Yes, the EX30 is smaller than the Volvo XC40 in all dimensions.
-The EX30 is 4233mm long, 1549mm tall and 2032mm wide (including door mirrors), so it's roughly the same size as the Volkswagen T-Roc.
+• Yes, it's smaller than the Volvo XC40 in all dimensions.
+The EX30 is 4,233mm long, 1,549mm tall and 2,032mm wide (including the door mirrors) so it's roughly the same size as a VW T-Roc.

 Specifications